Softcatala/translation-memory-tools/README.md

 make docker-run-builder
 ```

 Downloading all the projects can take up to a day, which is not acceptable for a development cycle.
 In the [docker/local.yml](./docker/local.yml) the variable *DEV_SMALL_SET* forces to only download some projects.
-This small subset does not requiere any specific credentials to be defined to download them.
+This small subset does not require any specific credentials to be defined to download them.

 The output files are copied to *web-docker* local directory to make easy to for you explore the results.